ddsky/world-news-api-clients/go/docs/RetrieveNewsArticlesByIds200ResponseNewsInner.md

 `func (o *RetrieveNewsArticlesByIds200ResponseNewsInner) UnsetText()`

 UnsetText ensures that no value is present for Text, not even an explicit nil
+### GetCategory

+`func (o *RetrieveNewsArticlesByIds200ResponseNewsInner) GetCategory() string`

+GetCategory returns the Category field if non-nil, zero value otherwise.

+### GetCategoryOk

+`func (o *RetrieveNewsArticlesByIds200ResponseNewsInner) GetCategoryOk() (*string, bool)`

+GetCategoryOk returns a tuple with the Category field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCategory

+`func (o *RetrieveNewsArticlesByIds200ResponseNewsInner) SetCategory(v string)`

+SetCategory sets Category field to given value.

+### HasCategory

+`func (o *RetrieveNewsArticlesByIds200ResponseNewsInner) HasCategory() bool`

+HasCategory returns a boolean if a field has been set.

+### SetCategoryNil

+`func (o *RetrieveNewsArticlesByIds200ResponseNewsInner) SetCategoryNil(b bool)`

+ SetCategoryNil sets the value for Category to be an explicit nil

+### UnsetCategory
+`func (o *RetrieveNewsArticlesByIds200ResponseNewsInner) UnsetCategory()`

+UnsetCategory ensures that no value is present for Category, not even an explicit nil
 ### GetPublishDate

 `func (o *RetrieveNewsArticlesByIds200ResponseNewsInner) GetPublishDate() string`